bitmovin/bitmovin-player-web-samples/README.md

 To generate MPEG-DASH content on your own, please have a look at http://www.bitcodin.com/ and give it a free try!

-## bitdash Demo Area
+## Additional Demos and Documentation

-Additional demos can be found in the bitdash demo area at www.dash-player.com/demo/
+Additional demos can be found in the bitdash demo area at www.dash-player.com/demo/.
+For more information on our rich API and player configuration, we refer to developer.dash-player.com

 ## Copyright